FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 ##### Git Repo

 I went with a monorepo for all my resources.
 I like this over individual repos per resource so that I can more easily see a "combined" git log of all the changes I've made over my entire lab.
-The cost for this choice is that every new Resource requires having `Run Directory` defined rather than just `Repo`.[^template]
+The cost for this choice is that every new Resource requires having `Run Directory` defined rather than just `Repo`, but this boilerplate can be reduced by using a [Resource Template](../komodo-tips-tricks/#resource-templates).

 The structure of my repo looks like: